Argentina demands more of its No10s.

-Riquelme took them to a Champions League semi-final which they lost to Arsenal, thanks to the fact that he missed a last-minute penalty at El Madrigal.
+Riquelme took them to a Champions League semi-final, which they lost to Arsenal after he missed a last-minute penalty at El Madrigal.

 But the unwarranted blame was only temporary.

-Everyone at the club and beyond recognised the fact that without Riquelme’s relaxed brilliance, Villarreal would not have made it out the groups stages.
+Everyone at the club and beyond recognised without Riquelme’s relaxed brilliance, Villarreal would not have made it out the group stages.